digital-ai/release-integration-sdk-workshop/troubleshooting.md

 ### Troubleshooting

+## Release won't start

+Release complains on startuop and quits.

-If Release won't start up with the following message:
+For example with the following message:

 ```
 java.lang.IllegalStateException: Trying to register duplicate definition for type (...)